Oral Sub-Mucous Fibrosis

 - Oral lycopene (anti-oxidant found in tomatoes)

-- Sub-mucosal injections of steroids, hyaluronidase, collagenase & placental
+- Sub-mucosal injections of steroids, hyaluronidase, collagenase & placental extract

 - Surgical removal of fibrous tissues & use of tissue grafts